Psycho Killer Cocktail Recipe

 Method

-1. Add whiskey, Campari, white crème de cacao, banana liqueur, absinthe, and cubed ice to a mixing glass.
+1. Add whiskey, Campari, white crème de cacao, banana liqueur, and absinthe to a mixing glass.

 Rate this recipe